Help your child stay focused and hit long-term goals in sports, academics …. any area of life!

 The Pomodoro Technique is a great technique for keeping the mind alert and focused.
 As author Dr. Oakley says, this technique trains you to focus and reinforces that relaxing at the end is critical to the process of learning.”

-Benefits of the Pomodoro Techniqe include:
+Benefits of the Pomodoro Technique include:

 • Reduced anxiety, because you do not have to worry about finishing the task.